mit-cml/yrtoolkit/yr/tutorials/fake_voices.md

 <p style="padding-bottom: 7px"></p>

 <strong>Components</strong> shows all the components you will use in the app.
 You can rename or delete them here too.
-(But, again, keep the components as the same for now!)
+(But, again, keep the components the same for now!)

 ![Components highlights a window to the right of viewer.](../images/Fake_Voices/components.jpg){:.enlargeImage}